 For the most part, if you give it enough rest, your muscles will recuperate.
 But most grapplers do not usually do that.
 Even recreational grapplers can’t really stay away from the mats for too long.
 In those cases, active recovery means, the likes of stretching or self-myofascial release enter the frame in a big way.
 And the best way to ensure full body self-myofascial release is by using a foam roller.
 To that extent. we’ll take a look at the very best BJJ foam rollers you can get to require with the speed of light!

 Foam Rollers For Jiu-Jitsu

-A foam roller is basically pipes of varying length and diameter that are covered in a special foam-like material, hence the name.
+A foam roller is basically pipes of varying lengths and diameters that are covered in a special foam-like material, hence the name.
 Their role is to help you release tension in your muscles and improve blood flow for faster recovery.
 For that purpose, there are a few different types of foam roles which you should know about before you decide which are the best BJJ foam rollers for you.

 Then, there’s the size.
-While different sizes to serve different purposes, you can do almost all with even a travel-sized foam roller.
+While different sizes serve different purposes, you can do almost all with even a travel-sized foam roller.
 That said, the standard size of a foam roller is about 13 inches in length.
 This allows you to work all body parts, albeit on one side only.
 There are foam rollers double that length for simultaneous bilateral work.
 Diameter-wise, 6 inches are the norm, although smaller people might want lightly smaller ones.

 The best BJJ foam rollers can come in both a smooth and spiked variety.
 Both versions have their use, and it is advisable to have one of each if you truly want to see results.